TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Control_Unit_Experiments/Control_Unit_Tests.md

 **Trials:** N = 5 per on-duration × 4 durations = 20 total measurements.
 Five repetitions per condition confirm consistency; varying on-duration ensures the diode performs under different stored-energy conditions.

-**Potential Biases:** Probe ground lead inductance can cause ringing that appears as a larger spike than actually exists.
-Mitigation: use the shortest possible ground lead (spring-tip ground if available).
+**Potential Biases:** Probe ground lead inductance can cause ringing that appears as a larger spike than actually exists. (mitigate by using the shortest possible ground lead).
 Ensure the probe is compensated.
-Ambient temperature affects diode forward voltage slightly — document ambient temperature.
+Ambient temperature affects diode forward voltage slightly (mitigate by recording ambient temperature).

 ---

-## Experiment 8: Fault Detection and Safe Halt Test
+## Experiment 5: Fault Detection and Safe Halt Test

-**Purpose:** Verify that the Control Unit correctly detects fault conditions and responds by halting motion, disabling drivers, releasing the electromagnet, and saving position, as specified in the detailed design.
+**Purpose:** Verify that the Control Unit correctly detects fault conditions and responds by halting motion, disabling drivers, releasing the electromagnet, and saving position (as specified in the detailed design).
 Safe fault handling prevents mechanical damage and ensures user safety.

 **Procedure:**